FailAcademy/learning/adp-vancouver/_slides/week-07/03-intro-to-bdd.md

 ---
 layout: false
-class: middle

 # Agenda

-1. TDD vs BDD
+1. TDD versus BDD
-1. Stakeholders
+2. Stakeholders
-1. Stories
+3. Stories
-1. Outside-in
+4. Outside-in
-1. Interface Discovery
+5. Interface discovery
-1. Practice!
+6. Practice!

 ---
 template: inverse

-# TDD vs BDD
+# TDD versus BDD

-.large[Step.
+---
+class: center, middle

+.large[
+  Step.
 Away.
 From.
-Computer.]
+Computer.
+]

 ???

-BDD allows us to think about our functionality in terms of how it affects our users.
-It is a plain-text formalized method for describing how we expect our code to work.
+- BDD allows us to think about our functionality in terms of how it affects our users.
+- It is a plain-text formalized method for describing how we expect our code to work.

 ---
-class: middle
+class: center, middle

 .large[
   In order for software to be meaningful, its features have to provide benefit to its stakeholders.
 ]

 ---